 These requirements lay out various items for landlords to deal with.
 But they also give a guide through LACORs about housing and fire safety.
-This is done in agreement with the chief fire officers association and gives a guideline of what needs to be carried out.
+This is in agreement with the chief fire officers association.
+It gives a guideline of what needs to be carried out.

-The purpose of the guide is to ensure that it gives guidance for landlords and fire safety enforcement officers.
-Also, for local authorities on how to ensure that fire safety is adequate within certain types of residential accommodation.
-It gives practical advice on fire risk assessments (see previous article) and contains case studies for fire safety solutions.
-It is one of the most important guides for a landlord.
+The purpose of the guide is to ensure that it gives guidance for landlords.
+However, also help fire safety enforcement officers.
+Local authorities will use this on their fire safety.
+They will ensure that residential accommodation has adequate safety.
+It gives practical advice on fire risk assessments.
+It contains case studies for fire safety solutions.
+One of the most important guides for a landlord.
 Please see attached landlords safety responsibilities.

 What type of properties does it cover?

 It covers the following: –

 - Purpose built flats and buildings converted into self-contained flats.
 Flats to a standard not in compliance with building regulations 1991.

 - Sheltered accommodation where personal care isn’t provided